dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/ml-pipelines/data/sensors-and-signals/README.md

 ## Human Activity Recognition (HAR)

-- require segmentation operators
+- require segmentation operators (like windowing for weather data)
 - inertial data from wearables fluctates greatly overtime
-- features extraction, validation,
+- features extraction, validation, etc.
+- segmentated data should be transformed for modeling
+    - spectograms (commonly used) extracting features using intensity
+    - normalization and encoding
+    - multichannel
+    - Fourier transform

+Wireless Sensors Work with Human Activity Recognition Dataset (WISDM) use tf.data.Dataset.window() to convert time series data to depend on past observations